Motion for Return of Property in Florida

-If a law enforcement officer took your property, you might need a criminal defense attorney to file a “motion for the return of the property” on your behalf.
+This article discusses what happens if a law enforcement officer in Florida took your property to hold as “evidence” in a pending case in state court.
+In those cases, you might need a criminal defense attorney to file a “motion for the return of the property” on your behalf at the conclusion of the proceedings.

-After the date is cleared by the judicial assistant, your attorney will file a notice of hearing that is served on the State Attorney’s Office and the legal counsel for the law enforcement agency holding your property.
+After the judicial assistant clears the date, the criminal defense attorney will file a notice of hearing that is served on the State Attorney’s Office and the legal counsel for the law enforcement agency holding the property.

-The law enforcement agency holding your property might include either:
+For these motions in Hillsborough County, the law enforcement agency holding the property might include either:

 P.O.
 Box 3371